Are you happy with the love of your marriage?

 After marriage, it decreased significantly, little by little at a time, and, of course, unknowingly.

-Nowadays, rather than just talking about myself, I prefer to let my daughter talk about herself.
+Nowadays, rather than just talking about myself, I prefer to let my daughters and wife talk about themself.

 I didn’t train my mind that way but it started to happen automatically.

-I love just to listen.
+I love just to listen them.

-Again, it didn’t happen at once with intention, but gradually over the many years.
+Again, it didn’t happen at once with intention, but gradually over many years.

 I realized now how the love of children changes us enormously.